sakshitiwari76/minor_project_G2/README.md

 This project helps understand:

-Which industries get the most funding
+Which industries get the most funding.
-Which cities attract the most investors
+Which cities attract the most investors.
-Who the top investors are
+Who the top investors are.
-How funding trends change over time
+How funding trends change over time.